google/WebFundamentals/src/content/en/ilt/pwa/lab-promises.md

 Save the script and refresh the page.

-Enter "Spain" into the app's __Country Name __field .
+Enter "Spain" into the app's __Country Name__ field.
 Then, click __Get Image Name__.
 You should see a  [Promise object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) logged in the console.

-Now enter "Hello World" into the __Country Name __field and click __Get Image Name__.
+Now enter "Hello World" into the __Country Name__ field and click __Get Image Name__.
 You should see another Promise object logged in the console, followed by an error.

-<strong>Note:</strong> Navigate to <strong>app/test/test.html</strong> in the browser to check your function implementations.
+Note: Navigate to <strong>app/test/test.html</strong> in the browser to check your function implementations.
 Functions that are incorrectly implemented or unimplemented show red errors.
 Be sure to open the test page using the localhost address so that it opens from the server and not directly from the file system.